 Flu vaccines cause antibodies to develop in the body to protect against infection with the viruses that are in the vaccine.
 Antibodies develop in the body about two weeks after vaccination.

-- The “flu shot” is a vaccine made with killed virus, called an inactivated vaccine given with a needle, usually in the arm.
+- The traditional “flu shot” is a vaccine made with killed virus, called an inactivated vaccine given with a needle, usually in the arm.

 - The nasal-spray flu vaccine is made with live, weakened flu viruses given as a nasal spray.
 It is referred to as the Live Attenuated Influenza Vaccine.
 The viruses in the nasal spray vaccine do not cause the flu.
 This type of vaccine is NOT recommended for people with lupus.